 Bonds general & USA

-- Seen in history - what happened in Greece is a perfect example of what is to happen with other Treasury Bonds - when the bubble bursts, most of the time, it's too late to act - Five past twelve to move out of Fixed-interest instruments & financial instruments based on bonds (incl.
+As Seen in History - what happened in Greece (and Turkey) is a perfect example of what is to happen with other Treasury Bonds: when the bubble bursts, most of the time, it's too late to act - Five past twelve to move out of Fixed-interest instruments & financial instruments based on bonds (incl.
 TAK and other bank manufactured products) and into Real Assets (incl shares but excl.
 Real Estate and ex. financial shares, pension funds, (re)-insurance co's).
 This is a completely MANIPULATED market and will be the coffin of many Fortunes...Treasuries = Credit Default Swaps = Bank manufactured products = saving accounts = bank deposits,.
 What good does it do to be safe when on day 1001 you are slaughtered!?.

 |Bullish Objective||we have 4 historic tops and a bubble!....|

-ʘ ʘ ʘ 10 year US Treasuries Yield - the Bond market is finally turning Bearish and one must avoid Bonds for the time being.
+ʘ ʘ ʘ 10 years US Treasuries Yield - the Bond market is finally still not turning Bearish and one must avoid Bonds as it all becomes EXTREMELY DANGEROUS.

-ʘ ʘ ʘ - Municipal bonds now also bought by Central Banks.
+ʘ ʘ ʘ - Municipal bonds now also bought by Central Banks (FED).

 |The Federal Reserve, along with the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency, just changed the liquidity requirements for the nation's largest banks.
 Municipal bonds, long considered safe liquid investments, have been eliminated from the list of high-quality liquid collateral. assets.
 That means banks that are the largest holders will have to dump them in favor of the Treasuries and corporate bonds that do satisfy the requirement.|